 The Best Room To Choose

-The Resort View room with mountain views is undoubtedly the best deal as you get to enjoy all the benefits of the resort at the cheapest possible price.
+The Resort View room with mountain views is undoubtedly the best deal as you get to enjoy all the benefits of the resort at the lowest possible price.
 They offer vistas of the nearby Waianae Range and are wonderful for watching the sunrise over Mount Kaala, but these Lanai can lack sunshine during the day, so don’t bank on sunbathing on the balcony in these rooms.

 By booking via our concierge, you will get upgraded from these mountain view rooms to the Garden View Room for free (subject to availability), which are much sunnier, and look out onto the resort’s lush gardens.
 Both rooms are the same size.

-Next up is the Ocean-View Room with a sunny private lanai that looks out onto the shimmering Pacific and if you want to be lulled to sleep by the splashing of the waves, you should go for the Ocean-front rooms with their unobstructed, panoramic ocean views from their private lanai.
-Again these rooms are the same in size, the only factor that differentiates these rooms is the views.
+Next up is the Ocean-View Room with a sunny private lanai that looks out onto the shimmering Pacific.
+If you want to be lulled to sleep by the splashing of the waves, you should go for the Ocean-front rooms with their unobstructed, panoramic ocean views from their private lanai.
+Again these rooms are the same in size.
+The only factor that differentiates these rooms is the views.

-The best value free upgrade (subject to availability) our luxury travel concierge offers, is when you book an Ocean-View room and get upgraded to an Oceanfront room.
-On an average night, this upgrade is worth a staggering $225 per night exc taxes.
+The best value free upgrade (subject to availability) our luxury travel concierge offers is when you book an Ocean-View room and get upgraded to an Oceanfront room.
+On an average night, this upgrade is worth a staggering $225 USD per night exc taxes.

 Having this garden area means that you can step out onto the easy-access beach straight from your room.
 You don’t even have to navigate the corridors for your fix of the beach.
 Once again, the room itself is the same size, but the added outdoor space makes it feel a whole lot larger and provides a magical space to spend the day or while away the evening in private.